Beginnings Family Services

 Unlike embryo donation, neither egg nor sperm (gamete) donation procedures result in the birth of a child.
 Embryos are established entities which, given “appropriate conditions”, can lead to the birth of a child.
 According to Canadian law, embryos represent more than sperm and egg (gamete) but less than a living child because “appropriate conditions” are still required.

 Embryo donation is not surrogacy.
-In a surrogacy arrangement, an agreement is made for a woman to carry a pregnancy on behalf of the intended parents.
-The surrogate may or may not have any genetic link to the child she is carrying, but is considered the birth mother when a child is born.
-With embryo donation, donors relinquish all rights to the embryo and resulting child after the legal agreement has been signed.
-The recipient carries the embryo to term and becomes the delivered child’s birth mother.
+In a surrogacy arrangement, an agreement is made for a person with a uterus to carry a pregnancy on behalf of the intended parents.
+The surrogate may or may not have any genetic link to the child they are carrying but is considered the birth parent when a child is born.
+With embryo donation, the donor(s) relinquish all rights to the embryo and resulting child after the legal agreement has been signed.
+With embryo donation, a recipient carries the embryo to term and becomes the delivered child’s birth parent.

 Embryo donation differs from infant adoption because: